artdecocode/typal/README.md

 ```
 </td></tr>
 <tr><td>

-The _Rule_ type is now defined using 2 `@typedefs`, which are also suppressed to prevent warnings.
-The reason for the first item is so that the type can be imported in other files from our package, using `{import('restream').Rule}`.
-This is so because `{import('restream')._restream.Rule}` does not work in _VSCode_.
+The <em>Rule</em> type is now defined using 2 <code>@typedefs</code>, which are also suppressed to prevent warnings.
+The reason for the first item is so that the type can be imported in other files from our package, using <code>{import('restream').Rule}</code>.
+This is so because <code>{import('restream')._restream.Rule}</code> does not work in <em>VSCode</em>.
 The second type stays as is, and is printed with the namespace.
-It is still not picked up by _GCC_, but the warning is suppressed.
-Instead, when we come to generate externs in a minute, their name will match `_restream.Rule`, and the param for the function will be recognised by the compiler.
+It is still not picked up by <em>GCC</em>, but the warning is suppressed.
+Instead, when we come to generate externs in a minute, their name will match <code>_restream.Rule</code>, and the param for the function will be recognised by the compiler.
 </td></tr>
 <tr><td>